rajat-singh1999/faq-chatbot-flask/README.md

 topic-specific information.
 The utilization of Flask and AWS EC2 ensures the website's reliability, scalability, and availability, making it suitable for a wide range of users and applications.

+Read the pdf or docx file for a detailed report on the project